The Buzz

 Penhaligon's Anthology Part 1: Eau de Verveine (1949), Extract of Limes (1963), Gardenia (1976), Night Scented Stock (1976): Archival Papers Dipped in Contemporary Solutions or Duchaufour Unleashed {Perfume Reviews} {New Fragrances}

-penhaligons_verveine-B.jpgPenhaligon's Anthology is a new collection of fragrances launched this month by the old British house established in the late 1860s by newly arrived in London then barber William Henry Penhaligon (no one seems to know the exact year of foundation).
-As its name indicates, there is an archival bent to this project, at least initially.
+penhaligons_verveine-B.jpgPenhaligon's Anthology is a new collection of fragrances launched this month by an old British house established in the late 1860s by newly arrived barber William Henry Penhaligon (no one seems to know the exact year of foundation).
+As the name of the collection indicates, there is an archival bent to this project, at least initially.

-The brand plans to release four more "archive fragrances" in 2010 and four more in 2011.
+The brand plans to release four more "archive fragrances" as they call it in 2010 and a further four in 2011.
 The revival of these scents were entrusted to perfumer Bertrand Duchaufour and fragrances manufacturer CPL.
-The perfumer is now better-known as the master-perfumer of L'Artisan Parfumeur, .
+The nose is now better-known as the master-perfumer for L'Artisan Parfumeur, .

-Duchaufour as it is obvious by now has a non-exclusive contract, which works both ways.
-One of the latest perfumes by L'Artisan, Côte d'Amour, was created by an external perfumer, Céline Ellena.
+Duchaufour, as it has become obvious by now, has a non-exclusive contract with the house, which works both ways; one of the latest perfumes by L'Artisan, Côte d'Amour, was created by an external perfumer, Céline Ellena.

-I am very tempted to nickname this Anthology "Duchaufour Unleashed" as I did not anticipate that it would bear so much of his personal touches.
-It is also an opportunity for me to catch a side of his that seems almost rebellious and certainly anti-conformist.
+You are very tempted to nickname this Anthology "Duchaufour Unleashed" as you did not anticipate that it would bear so many of his personal touches.
+It is also an opportunity to catch a side of his that seems almost rebellious, and certainly anti-conformist.

 Eau de Verveine (1949)